fsantanna/pingus/ceu/README.md

 2. **Dispatching Hierarchies**
-    Some entities in games act as containers for other child entities, resulting in hierarchies of event dispatching.
+    Some entities in games act as containers for other child entities, resulting in dispatching hierarchies for event handling.

 3. **Continuation Passing**
     The completion of long-lasting activity in a game may have a continuation,